 - Automatic episode optimization

-- Magic audio quality mastering (available on their cheap podcast hosting plans only)
+- Magic audio quality mastering (magic mastering is available on their cheap podcast hosting plans only, not on the free plan)

 Pros of Buzzsprout